 Doctors perform surgical treatment of colon polyps with endoscopic equipment.
 So, they insert a flexible endoscope into the rectum (colonoscopy endoscope), equipped with a loop electrode, which grasps, squeezes and cut off the leg of the polyp.
 Likewise, doctors use electrocoagulation to cauterise polyps in the bowels.
 However, they remove large ones in parts.

 Our clinic in London provides professional assistance for colon cleansing.
-The procedure allows you to purify the body, prevent IBS development, restore the muscles of the colon and immune system.
+The procedure allows you to purify the body, prevent IBS development, and restore the colon and immune system muscles.